yuxshao/ptcollab/README.md

-# pxtone-qt
+# ptcollab
-Super wip experimental pxtone editor.
-Should be a fairly straightforward QT project to build, but does require ogg/vorbis.
+Experimental pxtone editor where you can collaborate with friends!

+If you're building from source, it should work with a Qt5 install, but does require ogg/vorbis.

 Windows build included in releases page.
+You will need the Visual C++ 2017 runtime.